Pagecontent:

 Research

-My interests focus on marine geology topics of the African coast.
-The tropical and subtropical regions of the African Conitnent are of interest because of their climate sensitivity incorporating important meridional climatic and oceanographic gradients.
-The intense coastal upwelling plays an important role for climate relevant biogeochemical cycles.
-Additionally, this region receives high amounts of lithogenic material as dust or river transported material from the adjacent African Continent.
-These two processes results in high sedimentation rates of up to 100 cm/kyr.
+My interests focus on land-ocean interactions that are documented in marine sediments.
+The tropical and subtropical regions of the African Continent are of interest because of their climate sensitivity incorporating important meridional climatic and oceanographic gradients.
+The intense coastal upwelling off NW Africa plays an important role for climate relevant biogeochemical cycles.
+Additionally, this region receives high amounts of lithogenic material by aeolian transport.
+In SE Africa fluvial transport is dominant, e.g off Zambezi River.
+All these processes results in high sedimentation rates of up to 100 cm/kyr, which allow high resolution analyses of the retrieved archives.

 During various expeditions a large pool of sediment cores were retrieved (PANGAEA-database).
 To investigate all sediment cores I used quick and non-destructive core logging tools.
 Physical properties (e.g. magnetic susceptibility, lightness) were obtained using the Multi-Sensor Core Logger (MSCL).